UT-LCA/ML4Accel-Dataset/fpga_ml_dataset/README.md

 It contains two categories according to the source of programs: HLS_dataset and Verilog_dataset.

 ## HLS_dataset
 It contains verilog designs generated from C program via high level synthesis.
 We refered to [PowerGear](https://github.com/zlinaf/PowerGear) and extended their methods to apply to varities of C benchmark to increase the diversities of verilog designs.
-This repo summarize how the generated verilog design look like while it does not contain the actual generated verilog designs, we compressed the actual designs in tar balls, you should be able to download them with the link in next section.
+This repo summarize how the generated verilog design look like while it does not contain the actual generated verilog designs, we compressed the actual designs in tar balls, you should be able to download them with the below links.

-Noted that in each tar ball, it contains:
-1. verilog files and tcl scripts which can be used directly in vivado
-2. IR codes(.bc), IR operator information(.adb), FSMD mdoel(.adb.xml) generated from vivado HLS

 - polybench
 it currently contains designs generated for two fpgas:
 [xc7v585tffg1157-3.tar.gz](https://lca.ece.utexas.edu/hls_dataset/xc7v585tffg1157-3.tar.gz)